 Is CBD or THC Better for Your Condition?

 While there are over 100 cannabinoids present in medical marijuana, THC (tetrahydrocannabinol) and CBD (cannabidiol) are the two most well-known and abundant.
-THC is the component that gets you ‘high’ and is classified as a schedule 1 drug by the DEA.
-CBD, on the other hand, can be found & legally purchased, even in most states where medical marijuana is not legal, since it produces no psychoactive effects.
+THC is the component that gets you ‘high’.
+It is classified as a schedule 1 drug by the DEA.
+CBD, on the other hand, can be found & legally purchased, even in most states where medical marijuana is not legal.
+This is because it produces no psychoactive effects.
 Both have their separate uses and we’ll go over their individual strengths and weaknesses.
 To understand better why one should be used over the other, it’s helpful to compare their chemical differences.

 Cannabis Receptors and You

-The most important cannabinoid receptors in the body and brain are CB1 and CB2, and they can have various effects depending on where they are located.
+The most important cannabinoid receptors in the body and brain are CB1 and CB2.
+They can have various effects depending on where they are located.
 Most importantly, the CB1 receptors concentrated in the brain are responsible for the ‘high’ associated with THC.
-THC directly binds to these cannabinoid receptors, but CBD (despite being a cannabinoid) does not actually directly activate these receptors.
-Instead, CBD exerts its effects by modulating the way other chemicals interact with your receptors and is involved in up to 60 different pathways.
+THC directly binds to these cannabinoid receptors.
+CBD (despite being a cannabinoid) does not actually directly activate these receptors.
+Instead, CBD exerts its effects by modulating the way other chemicals interact with your receptors.
+In fact, CBD is involved in up to 60 different pathways.
 This helps explain why CBD does not get you high, and how it can help prevent THC users from experiencing as powerful of a ‘high.’

 Even though CBD doesn’t directly activate cannabinoid receptors, it still has wide-ranging effects.
-It helps to increase the number of natural cannabinoids that the body produces and changes how molecules interact with your receptors, often in very beneficial ways.
-For example, it seems to increase the effectiveness of opioids for pain-relief by directly acting on other receptors in your brain and body.
-By affecting dopamine and opioid receptors, CBD can also help relieve cravings and withdrawal symptoms associated with addictive medications.
+It helps to increase the number of natural cannabinoids that the body produces.
+It also changes how molecules interact with your receptors, often in very beneficial ways.
+For example, CBD seems to increase the effectiveness of opioids for pain-relief.
+This happens because the CBD is directly acting on other receptors in your brain and body.
+CBD can also help relieve cravings and withdrawal symptoms associated with addictive medications.
+It does so by affecting dopamine and opioid receptors.

 Side by Side: The Side Effects

-THC has a wide range of potential side effects, many of which can be beneficial depending on the condition being treated.
-These can include euphoria, increased appetite, relaxation, sedation, red eyes, decreased coordination, anxiety, paranoia, short-term memory impairment, and dry mouth.
+THC has a wide range of potential side effects.
+Many can be beneficial depending on the condition being treated.
+These can include euphoria, increased appetite, relaxation and sedation.
+Negatives can include red eyes, decreased coordination, anxiety, paranoia, short-term memory impairment, and dry mouth.

-CBD, on the other hand, produces very few side effects, with patients rarely reporting dry mouth or upset stomach.
+CBD, on the other hand, produces very few side effects.
+Patients rarely report dry mouth or upset stomach.
 It’s impossible to overdose on either cannabinoid, however, CBD at high doses upwards of 125 mg may interfere with liver metabolism of other medications.
-Also of note is that THC will show up on drug tests, but the vast majority of tests do not screen for cannabidiol.
-Nonetheless, some CBD tinctures and products contain trace amounts of THC, so it’s always good to be cautious and do your research before using it if that is a concern.
+Also of note is that THC will show up on drug tests.
+The vast majority of tests do not screen for CBD, or cannabidiol.
+Nonetheless, some CBD tinctures and products contain trace amounts of THC.
+It’s always good to be cautious and do your research before using it if that is a concern.

 It’s Okay to Mix your Medicine